Eleanor Acland: Political career

 Eleanor Acland was a passionate advocate of Votes for Women and was an active suffragist.
+She campaigned throughout England for women's suffrage, wrote about it in national newspapers and corresponded with politicians and activists on the subject including Christabel Pankhurst and Emmeline Pethick Lawrence.
 In 1912 she organised local Women's Liberal Associations to pass resolutions in support of the 1912 Conciliation Bill.
-In 1913 she founded the Liberal Women's Suffrage Union.
+In 1913 she founded the Liberal Women's Suffrage Union which campaigned to make sure that anti-suffrage parliamentary candidates were not selected for the Liberal Party.

 In 1929 Lady Acland was elected President of the Women's Liberal Federation.
 She served a two-year term of office.
 In 1931 when Sir Herbert Samuel led the Liberal Party into the National Government, she supported him.
 She was one of the eight signatories to the 1931 Liberal Party Election Manifesto.
 She was Liberal candidate for the Exeter division of Devon at the 1931 General Election.
 No Liberal candidate had run at the previous general election in 1929, when the Conservative vote split between two candidates.
 In 1931 her intervention pushed the Labour candidate down to third place.
 However, in a UK-wide election in which the Conservatives polled well, she finished behind the Conservative candidate, who also supported the National Government.
 She did not stand for parliament again.